palefaced/Java-Selenium-TestAutomationProject/README.md

 HTML Reports: Implemented to generate detailed reports for each test run, including passed, failed, and skipped test cases.
 Test Cases

+Plans for the future:
 ~100 test cases covering a 2-3-page web application.
 Focused on functional testing and ensuring comprehensive coverage of key scenarios.
 Future Enhancements

-Plans for the future - Logger: To capture logs for debugging and improving visibility into test execution.
+To capture logs for debugging and improving visibility into test execution.
 Notifications: Email alerts for failed tests or detected bugs.
+Log4J Integration, TestNG Retry mechanism Integration, Allure report!

 Key Accomplishments:
 Successfully integrated GitHub Actions and Jenkins for CI/CD.